vsumit89/store-monitor/README.md

 ## Overview

 The Store Monitor API provides a way to calculate and generate reports for store uptime and downtime.

-## Features

-- Calculates store uptime and downtime.
-- Generates reports for the last 1 hour, last 1 day, and last 1 week

 ## Directory Structure